KyuzanInc/mint-sdk-api/go/docs/SignatureDomain.md

 ### NewSignatureDomain

-`func NewSignatureDomain(chainId NetworkIdString, name string, version string, ) *SignatureDomain`
+`func NewSignatureDomain(chainId string, name string, version string, ) *SignatureDomain`

 NewSignatureDomain instantiates a new SignatureDomain object This constructor will assign default values to properties that have it defined,